IshanaRaina/sql-labs/core-sql/section-1.md

 With that primer, let's get straight to it! :smile:

-For this course we will be using a fictitious **online pet store called API**.

-:bell: A few pointers:
-- There are scripts to drop and re-create the database tables and other objects.
-This gives us the freedom to make any changes we want in the exercises and then be able to return to the standard setup with ease.
-    - The script **create_schema.sql** will drop and re-create all of the relevant objects and data.
-- All tables start with the term `API`.
-- Column names have been given meaningful names and their purpose should be fairly clear.
-- Primary keys are typically the table name (minus API) with an `_id` added at the end.
-- Foreign keys are named after the referenced primary key when possible.
-    - When that would result in confusion (E.g. multiple references to the same table) we give it a reasonable name and then add an `_id` at the end.
-- All tables have three standard audit columns on them:
-    - `CREATED_TIMESTAMP`
-    - `MODIFIED_TIMESTAMP`
-    - `MODIFIED_BY`

-Confused?! :anguished: Don't you worry, all of these terms will be explained next.

 ### Relations/Tables

 In a relational database, the object in which we store data is called a table.
 A table is identified by its name and is comprised of one or more columns that specify the structure of the data in that table.

-> Listed below are a few of the tables that our database consists of.
+> Listed below are a few of the tables that our **Pet Store database** consists of.
 There are other tables and objects in the schema but they will be introduced in specific exercises.
 The tables below form the core schema.

 Table | Description
 --- | ---
 API_CUSTOMER | This table represents a customer.
-Someone that created an account with API and that can order things.
+Someone that created an account with Pet Store and that can order things.
-API_ADDRESS | This table represents a customer.
-Someone that created an account with API and that can order things.
+API_ADDRESS | This table represents an address that a customer has used.
-API_PACKAGE_TYPE | This table contains the different kinds of packaging :package: associated with the products that API offers such as `Each`, `Pallet`, `Box` and `Barrel`.
+API_PACKAGE_TYPE | This table contains the different kinds of packaging :package: associated with the products that Pet Store offers such as `Each`, `Pallet`, `Box` and `Barrel`.
 Note that a given product can be offered in many different package types and that some package types may be comprised of smaller package types.
 For example, you can purchase a single package (that would be an `Each` package type) or a `Box` package type (a `Box` package type contains 24 `Each` package type).
-API_ITEM | This table represents items that API has (or has had) for sale.
+API_ITEM | This table represents items that Pet Store has (or has had) for sale.
 API_CUSTOMER_ORDER | This table represents a customer order.
 API_CUSTOMER_ORDER_ITEM | This table details the items that made up a customer order.
-API_EMPLOYEE | This table contains the list of API employees and information on each employee.
+API_EMPLOYEE | This table contains the list of Pet Store employees and information on each employee.

 ### Rows
 A row represents an instance of the data element that the table stores.
 A table can have any number of rows in it.